Achilles Tendonitis (Tendinopathy)

 The following exercises are commonly prescribed to patients with this condition.
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
-Generally, they should be performed 2 – 3 times daily and only provided they do not cause or increase symptoms.
+Generally, they should be performed provided they do not cause or increase symptoms.

-Your physiotherapist can advise when it is appropriate to begin the initial exercises and eventually progress to the intermediate and advanced exercises.
-As a general rule, addition of exercises or progression to more advanced exercises should take place provided there is no increase in symptoms.
+Your physiotherapist can advise when it is appropriate to begin the initial exercises and eventually progress to the intermediate, advanced and other exercises.
+Unless otherwise stated, the addition of exercises or progression to more advanced exercises should take place provided there is no increase in symptoms.